Hyperfoil/Horreum/docs/site/content/en/docs/Concepts/users/index.md

 - public: available even to non-authenticated users (for reading)
 - protected: available to all authenticated users that have the `viewer` role (see below)
 - private: available only to users who 'own' this data - those who have the team role.

-In addition to these 3 levels, runs and schemas can have a 'token' (randomly generated string): everyone who knows this token can read the record.
-This token is reset any time the restriction level changes.

-Tests can have tokens, too: you can have an arbitrary number of tokens, each with a subset of read, modify and upload privileges.

 ## Users and roles